Stay9/Review-Service-1/README.md

 To make PUT requests to the server intended to update a review given a review id, a field and a value:

 `curl -H "Content-Type: application/json" -X PUT -d '{"reviewid":"176", "field":"accuracy", "value":"4.9"}' http://localhost:3002/api/listing/:listingid/reviews:reviewid`

+## Data generation

+Data generation was implemented using 3 scripts for each table ans using csv files.
+The approximate time to generate data for reviews (the largest file of above 10 million entries was 15 minutes).
+The bash command to look for the number of lines in a csv file is `cat reviews.csv  | wc -l`. reviews.csv file has 11,799,817 entries. users.csv file has 1,000,000 entries. listings.csv file has 1,000 entries.

+## Using postgres

+- The command for accesing postgres is `sudo su - postgres`.
+- The